wessleym/tweetsharp/README.md

 ---

 *This an unofficial re-release of the original TweetSharp-Unofficial so that it can be .NET Standard 2.0 compliant.
 Specifically, this is a combination of TweetSharp and Hammock (on which TweetSharp relies).
-A small portion of the code has been rewritten so it can be compatible with .NET Standard 2.0.
-A project mine relied on TweetSharp, so when I converted my project, I decided to convert TweetSharp as well.
+I have rewritten a small portion of the code so it can be compatible with .NET Standard 2.0.
+A project of mine relied on TweetSharp, so when I converted my project, I decided to convert TweetSharp as well.
 Now I'm sharing it with others.*

 ---